Bob Dole, longtime GOP Senator and presidential nominee, lies in state at US Capitol - 1330 & 95.5 WFIN

 Dole died Sunday in his sleep at the age of 98.

+Guests put their hands over their hearts as Dole’s casket arrived inside the building with one man donning a sunflower mask, the state flower of Kansas, Dole’s home state.

-The Capitol ceremony began with an invocation by the House Chaplain who said Dole has “revealed to us what moral and faithful service should be.”
+The Capitol ceremony began with an invocation by House Chaplain Margaret Kibben who said Dole has “revealed to us what moral and faithful service should be.”

 “He, too, was a giant of our history, and that’s not hyperbole,” Biden said, after listing great leaders in American history, including George Washington, Abraham Lincoln, Dwight Eisenhower and Martin Luther King Jr. “It’s real.
 Of wit and grace, of principle and persistence, of courage and conviction.”

-The president shared a light-hearted, personal story before reading a portion of Dole’s final message to the nation.
+The president shared a light-hearted, personal story before reading a portion of Dole’s final message to the nation, adding that, “Bob deserves the final word.”

 “They once asked him, why in God’s name did he vote to continue to fund Amtrak.
 He said because if he didn’t, Biden would stay overnight and cause more trouble,” Biden said to laughter.
 “Bob and I, like many of us here, we disagreed on a number of things, but not on any of the fundamental things.
 We still found a way to work together.”